FreneticLLC/FreneticScript/README.md

 ![YourKit](https://www.yourkit.com/images/yklogo.png)

-The FreneticXYZ team uses YourKit .NET Profiler to improve performance.
+The FreneticLLC team uses YourKit .NET Profiler to improve performance.
 We'd like to thank them for their amazing tool and recommend them to all .NET developers!

 YourKit supports open source projects with its full-featured .NET Profiler.
 YourKit, LLC is the creator of [YourKit .NET Profiler](https://www.yourkit.com/.net/profiler/index.jsp)